-He has appeared in several public concerts including Kumho Young Chamber Concert at Seoul in 2009, Kumho Young Artists Concert at Seoul in 2010, and the Conservatory Project at the Kennecy Center, D.C. as one of the representatives of his schools twice in 2014 and 2016, and his solo recital at Halberstadt in Germany in 2016, as well as numerous recitals at his schools.
-He has also performed piano concertos with Sunhwa Arts High School Orchestra, Prime Philharmonic Orchestra in Korea, and Eastman School Symphony Orchestra, and Northwestern University Chamber Orchestra.
+He has appeared in several solo concerts including Kumho Young Chamber Concert at Seoul in 2009, Kumho Young Artists Concert at Seoul in 2010, the Conservatory Project at the Kennecy Center, D.C. as one of the representatives of his schools twice in 2014 and 2016, and his solo recitals at Halberstadt in Germany in 2016 and Arsoli in Italy in 2017, as well as numerous recitals at his schools.
+He has also performed piano concertos with Sunhwa Arts High School Orchestra, Prime Philharmonic Orchestra in Korea, Eastman School Symphony Orchestra in Rochester, New York, and with Northwestern University Chamber Orchestra in Evanston, Illinois.

 Since late in the year of 2017, he has been forcefully returned to South Korea and terminated his passport due to the compulsory military service ordered by the South Korean government.
 Thanks to the severe hearing loss at his right ear from his early childhood, his military duty for the army has been transferred to the social service duty for one of the public offices.
 After his work for the public office to be finished in May, 2020, he will continue his international music career which the homeland has delayed.